 Italian Social Clubs

-While not all Italians are a member of a club, they do participate in the various activities that the club offers such as: football (soccer), bocce, card games, bicycle races, festivals, and fundraising for charities.
+While not all Italians are a member of a club, they do participate in the various activities that the club offers such as: football (soccer), bocce, card games, bicycle races, festivals, and charity fundraising.

 There were three major waves of Italian immigration to Canada.
-The first from 1870 to 1914.
+The first was from 1870 to 1914.
 The second from 1920 to 1930, and the third from 1950 to 1970.
-The majority of Italians to Canada came mostly from southern Italy.
+Most of the Italians who came to Canada were from southern Italy.

-At the time there weren’t the social agencies that are now available to welcome newcomers to Canada.
-Many social clubs took up this important role by giving the newcomers a sense of community and by helping:
+Back then there weren't the social agencies now available to welcome newcomers to Canada.
+Many of the social clubs took up this important role by giving the newcomers a sense of community and by helping:

 - teaching them basic English and French language skills